 Thirty years' experience in the field of special education and mental health has influenced and informed my work.
 After leaving this beloved work, I dedicated myself to my writing.
 As life would have it, within months, my mother was diagnosed with Alzheimer’s dementia.
-During the next twelve years, I helped care for her, served as her Power of Attorney and Health Care Advocate, and kept my sanity by writing furiously every day.
+During the next twelve years, I helped care for her, served as her Power of Attorney and Health Care Advocate, and kept my sanity by working on Sunday's Orphan every day.

 The characters in my stories give voice to pedestrian types, otherwise overlooked individuals whose observations and insights connect in wise ways to issues larger than themselves.
 In The Quiet Roar of a Hummingbird, the young protagonist, Hummingbird Windsor, and her grandmother, Sukie, suffering from Alzheimer’s disease, confront concerns no one should endure: those related to bullying.